The Employer's Guide to Payroll Taxes

 Understanding Payroll Tax Responsibilities

-Employers' payroll tax responsibilities are extensive.
-They include figuring income tax withholding (federal and where applicable state and local), depositing payroll taxes, and filing various returns to report payroll activities.
+Employers have a range of payroll tax responsibilities.
+You'll be figuring income tax withholding (federal and, where applicable, state and local), depositing payroll taxes, and filing various returns to report payroll activity.

 How To Calculate Employer Payroll Taxes

-Payroll taxes are figured according to an employee's reported deductions on Form W-4.
-This form tells the employer the employee's marital status and whether additional withholding should be made to cover certain personal taxes or whether an employee may be entitled to deductions that reduce his or her income taxes.
-If no W-4 is provided, then an employer withholds as if the employee were single with no other adjustments.
+You'll calculate payroll taxes according to the employee's reported deductions on Form W-4.
+This form provides the employee's marital status and indicates whether additional withholding is necessary for personal taxes or if deductions apply to reduce their income taxes.
+If an employee doesn't submit a W-4, the withholding is calculated as if the employee were single with no other adjustments.

 Employers relying on outside payroll service providers, like Paychex, can leave the calculations to the service provider.
-Some employers who do payroll in-house use software or rely on tables provided by the IRS in Circular E to calculate payroll taxes.
+Some employers who do payroll in-house use software or rely on tables provided by the Internal Revenue Service (IRS) in Circular E to calculate payroll taxes accurately.

 What Forms Are Required When Calculating and Submitting Payroll Taxes?

-There are no special forms used to calculate payroll taxes, and no special forms are needed when depositing payroll taxes.
-However, there are required forms that report withholding activities to the appropriate federal, state, and local tax authorities.
+You don't need special forms to calculate or deposit payroll taxes.
+However, employers must submit required forms to report withholding activities to the appropriate federal, state, and local tax authorities.

 Overview of Tax Returns and Deposits

-Employers need to file employment-related tax returns and deposit employment taxes according to set deadlines.
-If they fail to do so, they may be subject to failure to file and failure to pay penalties.
-Additionally, "responsible persons" in the company who fail to deposit trust fund taxes—amounts withheld from employees' paychecks—may incur a 100 percent personal liability.
-This trust fund recovery penalty is triggered when a person with the authority to make payment decisions willfully fails to deposit the taxes.
-The possibility of these penalties means employers must get things right.
+Employers must file employment-related tax returns and deposit employment taxes according to set deadlines.
+If they don't do it on time, they may be subject to failure to file and failure to pay penalties.
+Additionally, any "responsible persons" in the company who fail to deposit trust fund taxes — amounts withheld from employees' paychecks — can be held 100 percent personally liable.
+This trust fund recovery penalty applies when someone with the authority to make payment decisions willfully neglects to deposit these taxes.
+Given the severity of these penalties, employers must get things right.

 Tax Returns

-Employers must file a variety of tax returns related to employment taxes.
-On the federal level, they include:
+Employers are responsible for filing several tax returns related to employment taxes.
+At the federal level, these include:

 Employers must also report withholding to employees and the Social Security Administration annually.
-For this purpose, they must file:
+To do this, they must file:

-• Form W-3 with the Social Security Administration.
-This is a transmittal form that summarizes all W-2s; copies of all W-2s are included with the W-3.
+- Form W-3: Filed with the Social Security Administration, this transmittal form summarizes all W-2s (copies of all W-2s are included with the W-3).

 Employer Tax Deposits

-• Semi-weekly schedules are for the largest employers.
+- Semi-weekly schedule: Required for the largest employers

 Filing Employer Tax Returns

-Employers must file returns by set deadlines (explained below).
-Usually, employer tax returns are filed electronically through an authorized e-file Provider or software purchased specifically for this purpose.
+Employers must file returns by set deadlines.
+In most cases, employer tax returns are filed electronically through an authorized e-file Provider or payroll software purchased specifically for this purpose.

 How Often Do I Have To File Taxes?

-Most employers' returns are filed annually.
-However, the employer's federal return (Form 941) is filed quarterly.
+Most employers' tax returns are filed annually.
+However, the employer's federal return (Form 941) must be filed quarterly.

 States have their own filing schedules for their returns.
-Check with your state tax/revenue/finance department.
+Be sure to check with your state's tax, revenue, or finance department for specific deadlines.

 How Much Should I Withhold?

 It's up to the employer to calculate the correct amount of withholding based on an employee's submitted Form W-4.
-A revised Form W-4 went into effect in 2020, but existing employees are not required to submit new forms; employers can calculate withholding based on any previous versions on file.
-However, if an employee's tax status changes and they would like to adjust the amount of their claimed deductions (and associated tax withholdings), they must submit an updated Form W-4.
+A revised Form W-4 went into effect in 2020, but existing employees don't need to submit new forms — employers can figure withholding based on any previous versions on file.
+However, if an employee's tax status changes and they want to adjust the amount of their claimed deductions (and associated tax withholdings), they must submit an updated Form W-4.

-For new employees, employers must require them to complete Form I-9 to verify they are legally eligible to work in the U.S. It's also advisable for employers to have employees complete Form 8850, which is a form employers must submit to the state workforce agency to determine whether the new employee falls within a targeted group that entitles the employer to a work opportunity tax credit.
+For new employees, employers must require them to complete Form I-9 to verify they are legally eligible to work in the U.S. It's also a good idea for employers to have employees complete Form 8850, which is a form employers must submit to the state workforce agency to determine whether the new employee falls within a targeted group that entitles the employer to a work opportunity tax credit (WOTC).

 Once I've Calculated My Business Employment Taxes, How Do I Submit Them?

-Payroll taxes must be deposited electronically through the Electronic Federal Tax Payment System, or EFTPS.
-Small employers, who are permitted to pay their employment tax when filing their annual employer tax return, can opt to use EFTPS.
+You must deposit payroll taxes electronically through the Electronic Federal Tax Payment System, or EFTPS.
+Small employers who are permitted to pay employment taxes annually can opt to use EFTPS.

-For state employment taxes, check with your state to determine how to deposit employment taxes.
+For state employment taxes, check your state's tax department to determine how to deposit employment taxes.

 How Do I Handle Independent Contractors or Self-Employed Individuals?

-Independent contractors and self-employed individuals are not employees.
-However, businesses should review the status of the worker to ensure that the individual is properly classified as an independent contractor.
-Businesses that engage them are not responsible for any employment taxes on payments made to them.
-These workers pay self-employment (SE) tax on their net earnings from self-employment (their profits from their business activities), which is essentially the employee and employer share of FICA.
-If a self-employed person also has wages from a job, the wages are coordinated with the SE tax so that the wage-base ceiling can be properly applied.
+These workers pay self-employment (SE) tax on their net earnings from self-employment (their profits from their business activities), which essentially covers the employee and employer share of FICA.
+If a self-employed person also has wages from a job, the wages are coordinated with the SE tax to apply the wage-base ceiling properly.

 Staying Updated on Payroll Taxes Is Critical

-Employer payroll responsibilities may often seem overwhelming.
-The rules keep changing, as evidenced by a Form W-4 update in 2020, a higher wage base limit for Social Security taxes, mandatory payments of certain benefits offset by employment taxes, and a deposit deferral option.
+Employer payroll responsibilities often seem overwhelming, especially with ever-changing regulations.
+Recent updates include the 2020 revision of Form W-4, an increased wage base limit for Social Security taxes, mandatory payments of certain benefits offset by employment taxes, and a deposit deferral option.

-The consequences of improperly processing payroll taxes can be significant.
-To ensure that you do things correctly, consider outsourcing payroll to a payroll service provider.
+The consequences of improperly processing payroll taxes can lead to severe penalties.
+To make sure you do things correctly and avoid costly mistakes, consider outsourcing payroll to a payroll service provider.

 Tags